Which are the cleanest beaches in Mexico? Overall, the country does better than you would probably expect in swimming

-In preparation for Easter weekend of 2017, the Mexican government did sweeping tests of the water quality at all the popular beaches in Mexico.
+In preparation for Easter weekend of 2019, the Mexican government did sweeping tests of the water quality at all the popular beaches in Mexico again.
 Thankfully all but one came out clean enough for swimmers.
-The one that didn’t—Playa Hermosa in Ensenada, Baja Norte–was promptly closed.
+Plus one that failed in recent years—Playa Hermosa in Ensenada, Baja Norte–passed the test this time.

 If you want to go to a Mexican beach and be 100% confident that the water is pristine, your best bets are on the Pacific coast.
 Two of the top-10 (all tying with the same score) cleanest beaches in Mexico were in Campeche.
 One was in Quintana Roo, but far to the south.
 The rest were all on the Pacific Ocean or the Sea of Cortez between the west coast and the Baja Peninsula.

 Of the big resort areas, Puerto Vallarta came out on top, with its main beach area and the Nuevo Vallarta one both getting into the top-10 cleanest beaches.

-According to the latest tests, these are the 10 cleanest beaches in Mexico:
+According to the 2017 tests, these were the 10 cleanest beaches in Mexico:

 Zipolite, Puerto Ángel, Oaxaca, 10